hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

     println(series); // print "[1, 2, 3, 4, 5, 6, 7, 8, 9]"
 ```

-<span class="caption">Listing 4: An intseq turns into an array</span>
+<span class="caption">Listing 11: An intseq turns into an array</span>

 An integer sequence expression does not create a vector of integers by itself.
 Instead, it creates a new object that is ready
 to produce integers that are in the range specified in the expression.
-Note in Listing 4 that the intseq expression initializes
+Note in Listing 11 that the intseq expression initializes
 an array.
 This is a unique feature in Expresso.
 As far as I know, all the other programming languages don't support it.
 Of course, you can initialize a vector if you write it as `[1..10, ...];` instead.
-Unlike the LINQ operations(the methods defined on the System.Linq.Enumerable class), it is 'eager', meaning that objects will be created
+Unlike the LINQ operations(the methods defined on the `System.Linq.Enumerable` class), it is 'eager', meaning that objects will be created
 at where the expression is written.

 ```expresso